How to Comply With California's Fair Pay Act

 Step 2: Update Workplace Policies

 It is crucial for an employer to update its workplace policies to comply with the law.
-Specifically, an employer should develop, implement and enforce policies prohibiting wage discrimination based on sex when the individuals perform substantially similar work.
+Specifically, an employer should develop, implement and enforce policies prohibiting wage discrimination based on sex, race and ethnicity when the individuals perform substantially similar work.
 An employer should make sure that it identifies an adequate internal complaint procedure which will allow employees to bring any issues or complaints regarding wage differentials to management's attention.
 Further, an employer should make sure that its workplace policies do not prohibit employees from freely discussing or disclosing their wages and compensation.
 Lastly, the policies should prohibit retaliation against employees who seek to enforce their rights under equal pay laws or discuss or disclose their wages.

 Step 3: Revise Training for Supervisors and Managers